liuzhousi/FPGC4/Documentation/docs/progress.md

 - Add timer 1 interrupt code to assembly wrapper
 - Change or r0 const rx to load const rx
 - Maybe add some hotfix for number not fitting in register by using temp reg
+- eventually clean up code, remove size arg

 ## Future improvements (FPGC5?)
-- Seperate set of registers for interrupts, or an instruction that backs up/swaps given registers (bit per register)
+- Separate set of registers for interrupts, or an instruction that backs up/swaps given registers (bit per register)
-- Better bus protocol between CPU and MU, with no cyles ovehead
+- Better bus protocol between CPU and MU, with no cycles overhead
 - Byte addressable memory
-- Maybe DMA controller
+- Maybe DMA controller (probably not tho, unless useful for future OS)
-- Maybe some way to use 3D rendering with a frame buffer
+- Maybe some way to use 3D rendering with a frame buffer, though it is already complicated to make use of 2D rendering.
 - Optimize SPI to SDRAM by using one (two including size) big sequential read

 ## TODO soon
+- Documentation
 - SPI flash programmer
-- New PCB design
-- Documentation